Jess Wayne FSR Featured Artist this month and booking dates now!!

 It's the hippest, most viable and rewarding venue option for folk/roots musicians today - and you can host one in your living room!

 A house concert is a chance to experience music in a warm and intimate environment.
 It's when someone opens up their home and invites you into their living room to share in a performance by one of their favourite musicians.
 It's a chance to meet the performers and get them to sign their CD.
 A house concert is also a great social evening for friends and neighbours.

-You can I be a House Concert host!
+Can I be a House Concert host

 And here's how ...